Oral health: Brush up on dental care basics

 - Back-and-forth motions.
 Remember to brush the inside and chewing surfaces of your teeth, as well as your tongue.
 Avoid vigorous or harsh scrubbing, which can irritate your gums.

 - Keep your equipment clean.
 Always rinse your toothbrush with water after brushing.
 Store your toothbrush in an upright position, if possible, and allow it to air dry until using it again.
 Don’t routinely cover toothbrushes or store them in closed containers, which can encourage the growth of bacteria.

 • Know when to replace your toothbrush.
 Invest in a new toothbrush or a replacement head for your electric or battery-operated toothbrush every three to four months – or sooner if the bristles become frayed.

-Flossing for oral health
+Flossing for oral health and dental care

 You can’t reach the tight spaces between your teeth or under your gumline with a toothbrush.
 That’s why daily flossing is important.
 When you floss: